Prismik/prismik.github.io/content/projects/slash/index.md

 }
 ```

-The focus mode changes the way movement works for the character; we move more slowly in all directions while alway facing the focused target.
-To get the `right` motion vector, we use the vector between the character and it's target, then apply a cross product with the up vector.
+The focus mode changes the way movement works for the character; we move more slowly in all directions while always facing the focused target.
+To get the `right` motion vector, we use the vector between the character and its target, then apply a cross product with the up vector.
 It results in the character following a circular motion around the focus target instead of wandering off in a straight line.
 To play the correct movement animation, the blueprint can use the `directionalSpeed` to blend between animations using a blend space.
 Finally, selecting the appropriate dodge animation to play requires the use of an `inputDirection`.

 ```cpp
 void AMainCharacter::move(const FInputActionValue& Value) {